pinhoti national recreation trail / pinhoti millennium legacy trail

-You will come to the shelter about 100 yards before you reach the tent platform, at mile 166.7.
-This makes the third shelter that the Alabama Trails Association has built on Section 13, the second that it has built with member funds.
-The first one, the Davis Mountain Shelter, was funded by an Alabama Power Grant.
+You will come to the shelter about 60 yards before you reach the tent platform, at mile 166.7.
+This makes the third shelter that the Alabama Trails Association has built.
+It was funded with an ADECCA Grant.

 2015 march 22 ~ weogufka creek shelter / section 1.

-This was an Alabama Forever Wild project located on Weogufka Creek at Pinhoti Trail mile 2.1.
+This was an Alabama Forever Wild project located on Weogufka Creek at Trail mile 2.1.

 2015 march 22 ~ flagg mountain trailhead / section 1.